crusaderky/python_project_template/README.md

 - Package management with pixi
 - Automated tests with pytest
-- Enforced static code linting and validation with ruff, black and mypy, automated by pre-commit
+- Enforced static code linting and validation with ruff, mypy, and more
+- git pre-commit linting hooks with lefthook
 - Sphinx documentation framework
 - Integration with github workflows, codecov.io, and readthedocs
 - CI tests against multiple versions of Python, multiple OSs (Linux, Windows,